 Infographic on The State of Wikipedia.
 Wikimania.
 Wikimania is an annual international conference for users of the Wikimedia Foundation's wiki projects (such as Wikipedia and its sister projects).

 Topics of presentations and discussions include Wikimedia Foundation projects, other wikis, open-source software, free knowledge and free content, and social and technical aspects related to these topics.
 Overview Map showing the location of Wikimania conferences, with continents shaded according to the number of conferences hosted there (darker = more conferences) History Wikimania 2005 Global Voices Panel at the 2005 conference.
 The first Wikimania conference was held in the Haus der Jugend at Frankfurt, Germany, August 4–8, 2005.
 The week of the conference included four "Hacking Days", August 1–4, when some 25 developers gathered to work on code and discuss the technical aspects of MediaWiki and of running the Wikimedia projects.
 Wikimania 2006 Community of Wikipedia.
 The Wikipedia community is the community of contributors to the online encyclopedia Wikipedia.

 There is no need to read any policy or guideline pages to start editing.
 The five pillars is a popular summary of the most pertinent principles.
 Although Wikipedia does not employ hard-and-fast rules, Wikipedia policy and guideline pages describe its principles and best-known practices.
 Policies explain and describe standards that all users should normally follow, while guidelines are meant to outline best practices for following those standards in specific contexts.
-Policies and guidelines should always be applied using reason and common sense.
 136 Creepy Wikipedia Articles.
 Top 500 websites (domains) by number of links from Wikipedia.
 Is Wikipedia morbid?
 Wikirage: What's hot now on wikipedia.

 With nearly 3 million articles in the English version alone Wikipedia along with its sister wikis is an Alibaba’s treasure trove of information.
 Now, Wikipedia gives us a chance to take this information and use it as one of the oldest forms we have known ““ the humble book.
 It is just the Wikimedia Foundation’s attempt to make “˜human knowledge’ accessible to everyone”¦online and now also offline.